bimbabum/mini-reddit/README.md

 ## TECHONOLOGIES

-*This project is  bootstrapped with Create React App*
+*This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)*

 React, Redux
-Styling: basic CSS
-React testing library, Jest, msw (async mocking) for Testing
+Styled Components: for styling and theme mode (dark and light mode) React testing library, Jest, MSW (async mocking): for unit and intergration testing

 ## FEATURES

+User can:
-User can review posts by choosing a subreddit, search posts and access to orginal post.
+- Review posts by choosing a subreddit, search posts and access to orginal post.
+- View comments
+- Chooose between dark and light mode

 -----------------------

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# GETTING STARTED

 ## Available Scripts